Luke Raley Player Props: Rays vs. Giants

-The Tampa Bay Rays, including Luke Raley (.152 batting average in his past 10 games), take on starter Ryan Walker and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+Luke Raley -- with an on-base percentage of .200 in his past 10 games, 141 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the San Francisco Giants, with Jakob Junis on the hill, on August 15 at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Guardians.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Luke Raley Game Info & Props vs. the Giants